Sharma-IT/Oncore-Payroll-Automation/README.md

 ## Test Structure

-The test suite includes a single test case, `Submit the timesheet of the current week`, which submits the weekly timesheet for all weekdays (Monday to Friday).
+The test suite includes a single test case, `Submit the timesheet of the current week`, which submits the weekly timesheet for all weekdays.
 The test case is defined in `cypress/e2e/timesheet-automation.cy.js`.

 ### Custom Commands